Abstract Factorization Theorems with Applications to Idempotent Factorizations: Preorders and abstract factorization theorems

 As in the proof of item \ref{thm:3.5(i)}, it follows that $1 \le \hgt(y_i) \le N-1$ for each $i \in \llb 1,k \rrb$, which, by the inductive hypothesis, implies that $y_i$ factors as a product of $(s-1) \hgt(y_i) - (s-2)$ or fewer $\preceq$-quarks.
 Thus

-which, being $k\leq s$, yields $q(x) \le (s-1)(N+k-2)-k(s-2) \le (s-1)N-(s-2)$, as wished. \end{proof} While the artinianity of a preorder $\preceq$ on a monoid $H$ is sufficient for each $\preceq$-non-unit of $H$ to factor as a product of $\preceq$-irreducibles (Theorem \ref{thm:3.4}), the same condition is far from being necessary: Just let $H$ be the multiplicative monoid of the non-zero elements of the integral domain constructed by A.~Grams in \cite[Sect.~1]{Gra74} and $\preceq$ be the divisibility preorder on $H$ (see the comments at the end of \cite[Sect.~3]{Tr20(c)} for further details).
+which, using that $k \leq s$, yields $q(x) \le (s-1)(N+k-2)-k(s-2) \le (s-1)N-(s-2)$, as wished. \end{proof} While the artinianity of a preorder $\preceq$ on a monoid $H$ is sufficient for each $\preceq$-non-unit of $H$ to factor as a product of $\preceq$-irreducibles (Theorem \ref{thm:3.4}), the same condition is far from being necessary.
+For, let $H$ be the multiplicative monoid of the non-zero elements of the integral domain constructed by A.~Grams in \cite[Sect.~1]{Gra74} and $\preceq$ be the divisibility preorder on $H$ (see the comments at the end of \cite[Sect.~3]{Tr20(c)} for further details).
 This raises the question of whether the previous results can be further generalized to the point of proving a (non-trivial) characterization of when the monoid $H$ is $\preceq$-factorable.
-Moreover, it points out how the characterization of $\preceq$-irreducibles (of a fixed degree) and $\preceq$-quarks is an interesting problem in its own right, independently from the artinianity of $\preceq$.
+Moreover, it points out how the characterization of $\preceq$-irreducibles (of a fixed degree) and $\preceq$-quarks is an interesting problem in its own right, independent of the artinianity of $\preceq$.